Hudsn/morph/language.md

 Note that `SET` is case insensitive, but it is encouraged to use all-caps for readability.

 ## DEL Statements
-`DEL` statements delete a given variable from any variable except "@in", which cannot be modified.
+`DEL` statements delete a given variable at a target path except "@in", which cannot be modified.

 A `DEL` statement follows the syntax: